MarkoSterk/beta_cell_analysis_suite/README.md

 * esc: exits entire app

 The excluded cells are added to the excluded_cells.txt file in the preprocessing/{EXPERIMENT_NAME}/results folder.

+If you choose to exclude cells from an existing file you have to put the file in the same folder as it would otherwise be created in ("preprocessing/{EXPERIMENT_NAME}") with the name "excluded_cells.txt".
+The file is loaded and only the sorted list of unique elements is used in the exclusion process.
+Therefore, if you are analyzing the same recording in different intervals, you can simply copy the excluded cells list of each interval into a single file and the program will create the final list of unique cell indecies that were excluded.

 Output files of this step is saved in the folder "preprocessing/{EXPERIMENT_NAME}/" and subfolder "results"